Prof. H. Haskell

 Classicists must by nature be broadly trained, as Classics covers the ancient eastern Mediterranean world, from the prehistoric period through the dissolution of the Roman Empire.
-While my teaching at Southwestern lies in Latin and Greek, my primary research interest lies in the archaeology of the Greek Aegean Bronze Age, especially the Late Bronze Age (ca. 1600-1100 BCE).
+While my teaching spans these ares, my primary research interest lies in the archaeology of the Greek Aegean Bronze Age, especially the Late Bronze Age (ca. 1600-1100 BCE).

 Transport stirrup jars of the Bronze Age Aegean and East Mediterranean